Interdynamics MKR

 The Interdynamics MKR was a Swedish prototype assault rifle developed in the 1980s.
 The weapon never proceeded beyond prototype stages.

 Design

-The Interdynamics MKR was originally designed using a 4.5×26mm MKR round using solid brass bullets.
+The Interdynamics MKR was originally designed using a 4.5×26mm MKR round using solid copper bullets.
 Its purpose was to provide a flat ballistic trajectory along with armor-piercing capabilities with low recoil for the user to handle, even when fired fully automatically.

 It was to use low-cost ammunition.
 The 4.5×26mm MKR round was claimed to be ballistically as effective at 300 meters as the 5.56×45mm NATO round.

 It was a bullpup design, which means that the magazine is located behind the trigger, and utilized the blowback system of operation.
 The bullpup design made the firearm smaller and lighter.